-OPEC is comprised of CDCR’s Press Office and Office of Strategic Communications and External Affairs providing timely and relevant information to educate and inform the public, the news media, agency staff, and stakeholders on the policies, events, operations and successes of the California Department of Corrections and Rehabilitation and California Correctional Health Care Services.
+OPEC is composed of CDCR’s Press Office and Office of Strategic Communications and External Affairs providing timely and relevant information to educate and inform the public, the news media, agency staff, and stakeholders on the policies, events, operations and successes of the California Department of Corrections and Rehabilitation and California Correctional Health Care Services.

-Chief of Strategic Communications & External Affairs
+Chief (A), Strategic Communications & External Affairs

-- Terry Thornton, Deputy Press Secretary
+- Vacant, Deputy Press Secretary

 - Terri Hardy, Information Officer II

-- Joe Orlando, Information Officer I
+- Todd Javernick, Information Officer I

 - Alia Cruz, Information Officer I